Meet The Team

 Tahreem's inspiration for pursuing law is the awareness of her privileges and the understanding that there are people in the world who, frankly, are more deserving of every opportunity and comfort she has at her disposal.
 Her background has taught her that although mankind is created equal, not everyone is treated as such.
 As a result, she considers it a responsibility to those of us with privilege to create a better world for those without it.

-Senior Editor for Writ of Certiorari
+Senior Editor

 4th Year | Law & Society